isabella232/web-dev-external-docs/README.md

 #### To Do Feature List
 - <del>images integration</del>
 - dynamic building nav
+- swap to gulp sass to reduce dependencies.
 - integrate into process
 - get intitial content up there